Produce X 101

-Produce X 101 (Korean: 프로듀스 X 101) is a 2019 South Korean boy group survival reality show on Mnet and the fourth season of the Produce 101 franchise.
+Produce X 101 (Korean: 프로듀스 X 101) is a 2019 South Korean boy group survival reality show on Mnet and the fourth and final season of the Produce 101 franchise.
 The public, referred to as "national producers", "produces" a boy band by choosing 11 members among the 101 trainees from 47 different entertainment companies and independent trainees through online voting and live voting with multiple elimination rounds.
 The public will also choose the group's concept, debut song, and group name.
 The show aired from May 3 to July 19, 2019.
+Contestant Kim Yohan from Oui Entertainment obtained the most votes at the end, becoming the debut group center.
 The group from this show was named X1, but after extensive voting manipulation was proven, the group was disbanded on January 6, 2020.

 Promotions and broadcast

-On February 28, 2019, Mnet announced that the debuting group under the show will promote for five years, with a 2 1/2-year exclusive contract and another two-and-a-half year non-exclusive contract, meaning that the eventual members can return to co-promote with their original agencies after the first half.
+On February 28, 2019, Mnet announced that the debuting group under the show will promote for five years, with a 2 1/2-year exclusive contract and another two-and-a-half-year non-exclusive contract, meaning that the eventual members can return to co-promote with their original agencies after the first half.

 Filming for the show began on March 4, 2019.
 On the same day, the trainers were announced, as well as Lee Dong-wook announced as MC role.
 The trainees were first revealed through a runway show on March 20, 2019.
 On March 21, their first performance of their title track, "X1-MA" (_지마) was revealed on M Countdown later that day, revealing Son Dong-pyo of DSP Media as the center.

 The show premiered on May 3, 2019, on Mnet in South Korea, Mnet Japan and AbemaTV in Japan, JOOX in Thailand, Hong Kong, Malaysia, Myanmar and Indonesia, YouTube and Vlive in Other international location.
 The series will be broadcast on tvN Asia in Hong Kong, Singapore, Taiwan, Malaysia, Indonesia, the Philippines, Thailand, Myanmar and Sri Lanka, 18 hours after the original South Korean broadcast from May 4, 2019, with English, Chinese, Malay, Thai and Indonesian subtitles.

 New to this series is the X rank, the lowest rank where the contestants are at their most vulnerable to be eliminated.
 It is similar to the F rank used in the previous three seasons.
 Furthermore, the 11th member of the final group will be decided by the total number of votes they have accumulated throughout the whole season, meaning that the trainee who places 11th in the finale does not necessarily become the 11th member of the final group.